 Cowboy Cookies

 • 1/2 cup chopped pecans

-In the bowl of a stand mixer fitted with the paddle attachment, beat the room temperature butter on medium speed until it’s creamy.
-Add both sugars and beat for another ~2 minutes until combined.
+Using a stand mixer and paddle attachment, cream room temperature butter on medium speed until creamy.

-With the mixer on its lowest speed, gradually add the flour mixture until it’s almost combined.
+While the mixer is on LOW, gradually add the flour mixture until just about combined.

-You can press a few extra chocolate chips and pecans onto the tops of the dough balls before baking if you want.
+If desired, you may press extra chocolate chips and pecans into the tops of the cookie dough balls before baking.

-Bake for ~15-18 minutes, rotating the baking sheets halfway through.
-The cookies are done when the edges are set and golden brown, but the centers still look soft.
+Cookies are finished baking when edges are set and golden brown, while centers are still soft.

+Cowboy Cookies